yjmalulu/Forecasting_Net_Prophet/README.md

 1. Group the hourly search data to plot the average traffic by the day of the week (for example, Monday vs. Friday).

 2. Using hvPlot, visualize this traffic as a heatmap, referencing `index.hour` for the x-axis and `index.dayofweek` for the y-axis.
 Does any day-of-week effect that you observe concentrate in just a few hours of that day?
+* Based on the heatmap visualization, the patterns of search traffic look similar across all days of the week, with no evident concentration of traffic in just a few hours of any specific day.It can be concluded that there isn't a pronounced day-of-week effect on search traffic concentration.
+Instead, the search traffic appears to be evenly distributed, suggesting that users' search activities remain consistent in terms of timing, regardless of the day.

 3. Group the search data by the week of the year.
 Does the search traffic tend to increase during the winter holiday period (weeks 40 through 52)?
+* The search average traffic tends to increase during the winter holiday period (weeks 40 through 51), but then sharply drops at the very last week of the year.

 ### Step 3: Relate the Search Traffic to Stock Price Patterns